(Fair warning, long post but worth every word you read!)

 What about fluorescent lights, in stick or bulb form.
 That is a different ball of wax!
 Fluorescent lights are different from tungsten, candlelight, sunlight.
 The last few I mentioned create light by heating a “black body” to the point of emitting light.
 In fluorescent light, the light is actually emitted by the excited molecules of some chemical substance that will fluoresce under UV light energy.
 Therefore their characteristics are much more subject to variation.
 They may use different levels of UV energy, different chemical coating, or even coatings, and different glass encasing the entire contraption.
 All this simply points at the variable nature of fluorescent light sources and I will not feel as comfortable using a profile I created with one kind of light at home when I photograph an interior of an office space lit by fluorescent lights.
 I will take a little time and carefully photograph my ColorChecker Passport and create a profile for that specific light source.

 There is also the possibility of having mixed light sources, like sunlight and tungsten, daylight and fluorescent, fluorescent and tungsten, and so on.
 Now we are dealing with multiple spectrum response curves and they both need to enter the equation.
 For this purpose, ColorChecker software allows using two photographs of the Passport photographed under different light sources, say daylight and tungsten.
 (By the way, sunlight and daylight are not the same things.
 Sunlight refers to the light of sun whereas daylight includes sunlight and the reflected light from the sky.
 Their curves may be different but probably not by much.)
 The ColorChecker software calls this situation “Dual Illuminant” (read as dual light source) profile creation.
 Two such photographs are added to the program and it prepares a camera profile that will handle photographs taken under one, or the other, or mixed light sources as profiled.
-Remember, all photograph of the ColorChecker target must be taken with the same camera, and preferably with the same ISO setting.
+Remember, all photographs of the ColorChecker target must be taken with the same camera, and preferably with the same ISO setting.
 (This part is for a different post.)

 The following may be a reasonable approach to developing a profile collection: